BNewborn/BNewborn.github.io/_posts/2018-4-28-MLB Free Agent Valuations - Blog 2.md

   <img src="/assets/images/mlb_free_agent_images/BizInsider_Headline.png" alt="Headline 2"/>
 </p>

+The popular notion was that teams had more bargaining power this year over the free agent class, and used it to hold out and "low-ball" players with lesser offers than expected.
 I wanted to see if the data supported this notion that 2017 was actually a bad year for free agents.
 When I summed up all money spent by year, I saw that the data did in fact back this up.

 <p align="center">
   <img src="/assets/images/mlb_free_agent_images/Free_Agents_Total_By_Year.png" alt="Free Agents Total By Year"/>
 </p>

+As you can see, 2017 featured the first off-season in 8 years with a consecutive yearly drop in money paid out over free agency.
+This naturally has scared both Agents as well as the Players Union, who see this as a threat to their livelihoods.

 There's also been a mainstream belief that hitting is struggling as of late, as [pitchers get stronger](http://bleacherreport.com/articles/1559656-the-truth-behind-the-rise-of-the-strikeout-in-major-league-baseball) and [defensive shifts penalize hitters in the long run](https://fivethirtyeight.com/features/yes-the-infield-shift-works-probably/).
 At least, batting average has seemed to take a dive in the last few decades.
 Remember that batting average simply measures hits over at-bats.
 It leaves little room for nuance (are certain hits better than others, like a HR versus a single?) and famously doesn't include walks (which is pretty much the TLDR Sparknotes for Lewis' Moneyball book - sorry for spoiling).
 But this narrative has a more interesting underside - that hitters are actually swinging for the fences more.
 And they're connecting - home runs are [even more prevalent](https://www.washingtonpost.com/news/fancy-stats/wp/2017/06/01/mlb-home-run-spike-shows-statcast-science-is-more-potent-than-steroids/?utm_term=.c3277dca83fc) than they were during the famed Steroid Era.
 There are a few theories for why this has happened - like my favorite baseball conspiracy theory, that the MLB has introduced ["juiced" balls to facilitate more exciting home runs](https://www.theringer.com/2017/5/9/16040456/2017-mlb-home-run-rate-is-the-ball-juiced-report-results-6e1dd0233203).
 But I tend to lean more towards the analytics here.
 There's a lot of evidence that hitting home runs (and getting more outs) is better than hitting smaller hits more often.
 The idea has basis in a simple risk/reward concept; the reward of a home-run (one swing, at least one run), is worth more than the risk of an out.
 While finding out if this was true was beyond the scope of my analysis, I at least wanted to see if power hitting stats have been increasing in our last 8 seasons.